choyan/BizScout-fullstack/README.md

 ### Backend
 The backend is a NestJS application.

 Navigate to the `backend` folder and install the dependencies.

 ```bash
 npm  install
 ```

 Setup Supabase environmental variables in the `.env` file.

 Initialize Prisma

 ```bash
 npx  prisma  init
 ```

 Start the development server

 ```bash
 npm  run  start:dev
 ```

 The backend server should be available at the `http://localhost:4000` port.

 ### Front-end

 The front-end is a Next.js application with App router.

 Navigate to the `front-end` folder and install the dependencies:

 ```bash
 npm  install
 ```

 Set the backend url at the `NEXT_PUBLIC_API_URL` property of the `.env` file.

 Start the development server.

 ```bash
 npm  run  dev
 ```

 ## Deployment
+The current front-end is deployed on Vercel and the backend is deployed on DigitalOcean droplet.

+So the `front-end` can be easily deployed on Vercel using the default Next.js configuration.

+The backend can be deployed on a DigitalOcean Droplet or AWS EC2.

+We are using PM2 here, to manage the automate the process management.

+In the backend server, we can built the app using `npm run build` and start the PM2 process using `pm2 start dist/src/main.js`

 ## Testing strategy
+### Backend
+The backend uses NestJS, which comes with built-in support for testing.
+The testing strategy for the backend includes the testing of `createUserActivities` method of `user-activity` module.

+### Frontend
+The frontend uses Vitest for testing.
+The testing strategy includes `msw` for api mocking.
+Three components are being tested for now.

 ## Future Improvements